Telesphorus (mythology): Origin and duties

 Telesphorus is assumed to have been a Celtic god in origin, who was taken to Anatolia by the Galatians in the 3rd century BC, where he would have become associated with the Greek god of medicine, Asclepius, perhaps in Pergamon (an Asclepian cult center) and spread again to the West due to the rise of the Roman Empire, in particular during the 2nd century AD, from the reign of Hadrian.
 Telesphorus has been identified with the Genius Cucullatus invoked on two inscriptions in Noricum.

 It is suggested by many scholars that Telesphorus was a protector of children for the healing gods.
 Ancient hymns honor and thank Telesphorus for guarding and favoring the birth of their healthy children.
 He is also depicted as the protective divinity of an Attican fraternity in lists from the third century BC.
 Statuettes recovered from two children's graves in Stobi, dated to the second century BC, depict Telesphorus together with a child and lead many scholars to believe that Telesphorus was thought to protect children even in death.
 Other representations of the deity have him depicted as a child as well.

 Family

 Telesphorus was the youngest son of Asclepius, the god of medicine.
-He had five older sisters, Iaso, Hygieia, Panacea, Aceso, and Aglaia.
+He had five older sisters, Iaso, Hygieia, Panacea, Aceso, and Aglaea.
 He is frequently depicted accompanying his sister Hygieia in statues; Telesphorus, Hygieia, and Asclepius are often shown as a trio in inscriptions and coins.

 Telesphorus was referred to as different names in different regions.
 In the Sanctuary of Asclepius at Titane, the statue erected is called Euamerion; in Epidaurus, the statue is called Acesis, which means cure; and in Pergamon, it is called Telesphorus.
 Telesphorus is the only one of the three names to be cited as a child of Asclepius in an Attican inscription from the second century AD.